 July 31st 2021 marks the 100th year anniversary of Johnson’s Veterinary Products.
-To celebrate this important milestone in our company history, we went into the archives to bring you the story of how Johnson’s went from a homemade recipe crafted in Arthur Johnson’s kitchen, to the global pet care brand that it is today.
+To celebrate this important milestone in our company history, we went into the archives to bring you the story of how Johnson’s went from a homemade recipe crafted in Arthur Johnson’s kitchen, to the International pet care brand that it is today.

 Note: This article is part 2 of our series on Johnson’s 100-year history.
 To read part 1 click here.